emqx/flowsdk/README.md

 # FlowSDK

-FlowSDK is a safety-first, realistic, behavior predictable messaging SDK.
+FlowSDK is a safety-first, realistic, behavior-predictable messaging SDK.

-With FlowSDK, You can build messaging based [micro middleware](#Micro-middleware-functions) that runs in your app.
+With FlowSDK, you can build messaging-based [micro-middleware](#micro-middleware-functions) that runs in your app.

-FlowSDK leverages multiple protocols in different layers and make best use of them for real world scenarios.
+FlowSDK leverages multiple protocols across different layers and makes the best use of each for real-world scenarios.

-## What is Flow
+## What is Flow?

-Flow is the projection of data streaming from many sources with the help of [micro middleware functions](#Micro-middleware-functions)
+Flow is the projection of data streaming from many sources with the help of [micro-middleware functions](#micro-middleware-functions).

-## Micro middleware functions
+## Micro-middleware functions

 - Messaging client
 - Pub/Sub broker